Sighisoara: Medieval Citadel & Old Town

 Is Sighisoara worth visiting, and what is it known for?

 Yes, and the thing that makes it special is easy to miss until you understand it.
 Sighisoara’s historic centre is a UNESCO World Heritage Site, inscribed in 1999 as an inhabited medieval citadel and an “850-year-old testament to the history and culture of the Transylvanian Saxons”.
-Plenty of European towns have old walls; what UNESCO singled out here is that the fortified upper town is still lived in, one of the few such surviving citadels in this corner of Europe.
-You are not walking through a reconstruction, you are walking down someone’s street.
+Plenty of European towns have old walls; what UNESCO singled out here’s that the fortified upper town is still lived in, one of the few such surviving citadels in this corner of Europe.
+You’re not walking through a reconstruction, you’re walking down someone’s street.

 It was a Saxon town, first recorded as a settlement in 1191 and granted urban status in 1367 as “Civitas de Segusvar”.
 The Germans called it Schassburg, the Hungarians Segesvar, and the Romanian name Sighisoara is first attested in 1435.
 Like Sibiu and Brasov, it grew rich on crafts, and its defences were run by the guilds: originally fourteen towers ringed the citadel, each maintained by a different craft, and nine of them still stand today, named for the tinsmiths, butchers, bootmakers, tailors, furriers, ironsmiths, ropemakers, tanners and, largest of all, the clockmakers.
 That guild logic is the key to reading the town.